-The Editor of Language and Linguistics in Melanesia wishes to leave to authors as much freedom as possible in regard to format, provided that that format is not too esoteric, and is followed consistently throughout the article/review.
+The Editor of Language and Linguistics in Melanesia wishes to leave authors some freedom, in regard to format, provided it is not too esoteric, and that is followed consistently throughout the article/review.
 The Editor sees no merit in having total uniformity of format between one article/review and another.